Is customer data contained in the customer’s AWS account?¶

 Is Aviatrix HIPAA compliant?¶

-Aviatrix is not in-scope for HIPAA compliant.
+Aviatrix is not in-scope for HIPAA compliance.
 We do not process PHI/ePHI nor do we have access to the customer’s data.
 Aviatrix software is deployed in the customer’s private network.
 Internally, the company hires Third Party Administrator (TPA) for HR benefit services.
 We collect the business associate agreement for TPAs.

 Is Aviatrix FedRamp compliant?¶